Arizona Online Casinos

 As the site of iconic Old West locations like Tombstone, Arizona has long been associated with gambling.
 However, the saloons and gaming dens of the 19th century have now been replaced with casinos, which today represent big business in the Grand Canyon State.

 In fact, Arizona’s many Native American-owned casinos earn approximately $2 billion annually in gross gaming revenue.
 That places the state fifth in the country in terms of tribal gaming, only exceeded by California, Oklahoma, Florida, and Washington.
-Just a few years after the Indian Gaming Regulatory Act became law in 1988, Arizona started forming tribal-state compacts to allow its many tribes to conduct Class III casino-style gaming on their lands.
+Just a few years after the Indian Gaming Regulatory Act became law in 1988, Arizona began forming tribal-state compacts, allowing its numerous tribes to conduct Class III casino-style gaming on their lands.
 We-Ko-Pa Casino Resort, a former bingo hall, was the first tribal casino to open in Arizona in 1992.

 Nowadays, there are more than two dozen tribal casinos scattered across Arizona.
 In terms of online casinos, there really is not much to report.
-There haven’t been any serious legislative attempts to bring online casino gaming to Arizona.
-However, with the recent launch of online sportsbooks in the state, it’s possible that something might start moving for casino play online in the near future.
+There have been no serious legislative attempts to legalize online casino gaming in Arizona.
+However, with the recent launch of online sportsbooks in the state, it’s possible that something might start moving for online casino play in the near future.
 In the meantime, how did Arizona gambling get its start?
 Here are some key dates in Arizona’s history.

-• 1949: Despite Arizona’s Wild West history with gambling, wagering is illegal throughout most of the state’s life in the first half of the 20th century.
-However, that status begins to change in 1949 with the inception of the Arizona Racing Commission.
-Live racing has been occurring in the state at Rillito Park Race Track in Tucson for six years, and the new commission’s task is to manage the newly-legal pari-mutuel betting that is occurring and will continue to occur at the state’s tracks.
+• 1949: Despite Arizona’s Wild West history with gambling, wagering was illegal throughout most of the state’s life in the first half of the 20th century.
+However, that status began to change in 1949 with the inception of the Arizona Racing Commission.
+Live racing has been taking place in the state at Rillito Park Race Track in Tucson for six years, and the new commission’s task is to manage the newly legalized pari-mutuel betting that is occurring and will continue to occur at the state’s tracks.
 Rillito Park remains in service to this day, and there are two other live racing venues in the Grand Canyon State.
 In addition, Arizonans have the option to bet at roughly 60 off-track betting locations in the state.

 • 1980: The next major type of gambling to become legal in Arizona is the lottery.
-The Arizona State Lottery Statute, aka Proposition 200, passes by a narrow 51-49 vote in November 1980.
-The first ticket, a scratcher, sold in July 1981.
+The Arizona State Lottery Statute, also known as Proposition 200, was passed by a narrow 51-49 vote in November 2000.
+The first ticket, a scratcher, was sold in July 1981.
 Since then, the lottery has added multi-state and intrastate draw games to its menu of options, and the commission itself is part of the Multi-State Lottery Association.
 Arizona Lottery games are only available through retailers — there is no online or iLottery option at this time.
-Arizona requires lottery players to be 21 in order to participate, rather than the usual 18 found in most other states.
+Arizona requires lottery players to be 21 years old in order to participate, rather than the usual 18 years old found in most other states.

 • 2021: There’s no denying that gambling expansion in April 2021 was a red-letter moment for Arizona.
-Almost every current aspect of gaming in Arizona, including the number of games allowed, number of tables allowed, and number of casino venues authorized, became greater with the new law and compacts.
-In addition to signing the new compacts, then-Gov. Doug Ducey also put Arizona onto the path of becoming an online and live sports betting state the very same day.
+Almost every current aspect of gaming in Arizona, including the number of games permitted, the number of tables allowed, and the number of authorized casino venues, has increased with the new law and compacts.
+In addition to signing the new compacts, then-Gov. Doug Ducey also put Arizona on the path of becoming an online and live sports betting state on the same day.